Albert-Z-Guo/Hierarchical-Attention-Networks-for-Document-Classification/README.md

 # Hierarchical Attention Networks for Document Classification
-This repository contains a modern implementation of a 2016 [NAACL](https://en.wikipedia.org/wiki/North_American_Chapter_of_the_Association_for_Computational_Linguistics) paper [Hierarchical Attention Networks for Document Classification](https://www.aclweb.org/anthology/N16-1174.pdf).
+This repository contains a modern implementation of a 2016 [NAACL](https://en.wikipedia.org/wiki/North_American_Chapter_of_the_Association_for_Computational_Linguistics) paper [Hierarchical Attention Networks for Document Classification](https://www.aclweb.org/anthology/N16-1174.pdf) using [a labeled data set that consists of 50,000 IMDB movie reviews, specially selected for sentiment analysis](https://www.kaggle.com/c/word2vec-nlp-tutorial/data).
+The framework can be adapted to other multi-label text data sets easily.

 ### Getting Started
 To install all libraries/dependencies used in this project, run